ejongepier/metabarcoding-qiime.github.io/source/_build/html/_sources/genintro.rst.txt

    1. **Perform quality control and produce an ASV abundance table from raw amplicon sequences.** These can be used for downstream analyses like community profiling or diversity analyses, although this is not part of the workshop.

    2. **Perform taxonomic classification and generate interactive** `taxonomic barplots <https://view.qiime2.org/visualization/?type=html&src=https%3A%2F%2Fdocs.qiime2.org%2F2020.6%2Fdata%2Ftutorials%2Fmoving-pictures%2Ftaxa-bar-plots.qzv>`_  **of bacterial and archeal communities** using the SILVA 16S database.
-These skills can be readilly applied to other taxonomic groups such as animals, plants and fungi, using other marker genes and databases (e.g. 18S/SILVA, ITS/UNITE or CO1/BOLD).
+These skills can be readily applied to other taxonomic groups such as animals, plants and fungi, using other marker genes and databases (e.g. 18S/SILVA, ITS/UNITE or CO1/BOLD).

-   3. **Run these analyses on the crunchomics cluster**\*, such that you have access to sufficient computational power to analyse your own amplicon sequencing dataset.
+   3. **Run these analyses on the Crunchomics cluster**\*, such that you have access to sufficient computational power to analyse your own amplicon sequencing data set.

 \* *Only possible for participants from SILS or IBED that have access to the Crunchomics cluster.*